 I am a first-generation high-school attendant and graduate.* I earned the Ph.D., M.Phil., and M.A. at Yale University in the Department of History and Department of African American Studies.
 At the University of Toronto, I earned my honors B.A. in History and Political Science (University of St. Michael’s College), and M.A. in Political Science and Ethnic, Immigration, and Pluralism Studies.

 As immigrants in Canadian society, my parents spent their working lives in janitorial and housekeeping occupations.
-Their sacrifices and love are my greatest privilege.
+Their sacrifices and love are my greatest blessings.
 Any personal achievement, therefore, is entirely theirs.

 My family is originally from Teshie, Ghana.
-My roots in what is present-day Ghana date back to the late 1400s when my ancestors arrived on the Accra Plains in wave migrations from the “primordial river” in the east.
+My roots in what is present-day Ghana date back to the late 1400s when my ancestors arrived on the Accra Plains in wave migrations from the “primordial river.”

 Historian .
 Humanitarian .
 Social Entrepreneur .

 My ancestral clan, Atrékor-Wé (Est. ca. 1710), is in the Klé Musum quarters of Teshie and is the oldest and highest-ranking clan.
 I grew up speaking Gã, my ancestral language, and have taught myself to read and write it.

 *I am passionate about the recruitment and retention of under-represented persons in post-secondary institutions.
 At Yale University, I worked for several years in the Office for Graduate Student Development and Diversity, supporting the efforts of senior administrators.
 I continue to champion equity and social mobility for the most disadvantaged in higher education, philanthropy, and the public and private sectors.
 I welcome inquiries from students and non-students, as well as institutions that are committed to equity and social mobility.